 - Line a baking tray with baking paper.

-- Place the flour, baking powder, cocoa powder, and baking soda into the bowl of a stand mixer.
+- Place the flour, baking powder, cocoa powder, baking soda and sugar into the bowl of a stand mixer.

 - In a small saucepan, melt the butter and golden syrup (or light corn syrup) together.

 - Add the wet ingredients to the dry ingredients, and mix until everything is well incorporated.
 If you don’t have a stand mixer, you could simply do this with a large mixing bowl and wooden spoon.

 - If the mixture looks too dry, add a dash of milk or water until everything comes together into a ball of dough.
 As there is no egg in this recipe, the dough will be a bit crumbly anyway.

 - Roll small pieces of dough into a ball, a bit smaller than a golf ball, or make them as large or as small as you like.
 I prefer to make them small as they will spread a bit upon baking.

 - Place the balls of dough on the baking tray, but space them apart as they will spread as they bake.